christianityorigins/website/books/_posts/2018-08-11-christianity-slave-morality.md

 Socialism can serve as a rather brutal and forceful way to teach the danger of all accumulations of state power, and to that extent instill one with distrust of the state itself.
 When its rough voice chimes in with the battle cry 'As much state as possible,' it will at first make the cry noisier than ever; but soon the opposite cry will be heard with strength the greater: 'As little state as possible.'"

+Addendum

-Addendum: My critique of leftism is not coming from a conservative perspective.
+My critique of leftism is not coming from a conservative perspective.
 Leftism is a secularized variant of protestantism (puritanism), but conservatism is secularized catholicism with its focus on hierarchy and tradition.
 Western left vs. right politics is a relic of abrahamic monotheism.
+Both sides operate within the Christian moral framework.
+Both sides accept the basic premises of universalism, guilt, and deferred justice.
+The only difference is who they blame and who they want to save.
+The left blames the powerful and wants to save the oppressed.
+The right blames the decadent and wants to save tradition.
+Both are Christian heresies.
+Neither escapes the Alexandrian Blueprint.

+The way out is not left or right.
+It is the revaluation of all values—the rejection of slave morality, the affirmation of life, the recovery of ethnic identity, the destruction of guilt, the reclaiming of the will to power.
+This book has been a diagnosis.
+The cure is another matter.

 Footnotes